 Synopsis: Once a respectable English doctor, a twist of fate turns Peter Blood into a pirate who roams the Caribbean in search of treasure, honour, and adventure on the high seas.
 Rafael Sabatini carefully researched the 17th-century historical setting of his novel, even basing Blood on a real person.
 His swashbuckling adventure story was wildly popular, and for good reason.
 It has all the ingredients you could want in an adventure story: epic scope, action, and romance, executed with plenty of witty dialogue and literary skill.

 Captain Blood is light and fast paced enough for a beach read.
 In fact, it’s a novel that’s best read in the summer, with your toes buried in the sand and a clean view of the horizon over a sun-flecked sea.

 P.S.
 Captain Peter Blood happens to be one of my favourite literary heroes!

 6. Mr. Midshipman Hornblower by C. S. Forester (1950)

-Synopsis: Chronologically, Mr. Midshipman Hornblower is the first in a naval fiction saga that follows a young man up the ranks as a British naval officer during the Napoleonic wars.
+Synopsis: Chronologically, Mr. Midshipman Hornblower is the first in a naval fiction saga that follows a young man up the ranks as a British officer in the Royal Navy during the Napoleonic wars.
 Horatio Hornblower starts as a seasick teenager, but even in this origins story we get a glimpse of the ingenious and larger-than-life hero that he’ll become in later books.

 The episodic nature of Mr. Midshipman Hornblower makes it easy to jump in to when you find small chunks of reading time.
-It’s also very accessible and isn’t too technical for us landsmen!
+It’s also a very accessible naval adventure and isn’t too technical for us landsmen!